Summary and Distance between Sets of Texts based on Topological Data Analysis: Experiment

 Then, each sonnet was pruned as a result of a stemming process.
-There exists some words that have no value in terms of meaning or that do not provide structure to the sentence such as prepositions: {\it de, el, la...} As they can be considered noise to the aim we follow, we erased them from the sonnets.
-Besides, some words are shortened to its root in order to avoid the \texttt{word2vec} algorithm to think that different verb tenses or words with different genre are different words.
-The procedure we applied to delete this non-informative words (also called stop-words) is implemented in the NLTK library \cite{Loper02nltk:the}.
+There exists some words that have no value in terms of meaning or that do not provide structure to the sentence such as prepositions: {\it de, el, la, ...} As they can be considered noise to the aim we follow, we erased them from the sonnets.
+Besides, some words are shortened to their root in order to prevent the \texttt{word2vec} algorithm from thinking that different verb tenses or words with different genre are different words.
+The procedure we applied to delete this non-informative words (also called stop-words) is implemented in the \texttt{nltk} library\footnote{\url{https://www.nltk.org/}}.

-\subsection{Application of the \texttt{word2vec} algorithm}
+\subsection{Application of the \texttt{word2vec} Algorithm}

 This step consists in the application of the \texttt{skipgram} variation of the \texttt{word2vec} algorithm.
-Specifically, we applied the implementation of this algorithm provided by the Python library \texttt{nltk}\footnote{https://www.nltk.org/} which is specific for natural language processing tasks.
-Applying it, we obtained a high-dimensional embedding of the words of the $345$ sonnets ($115$ of each poet).
-Specifically, the sonnets were embedded in a $150$-dimension\-al space after a $250$ iteration training using a window of $10$ words.
-We used a window of $10$ words because we wanted to catch patterns using the verses in their full extension, and $10$ words is a possible upper bound to the number of words of a verse in a sonnet.
+Specifically, we used the implementation provided by the \texttt{nltk} Python library.
+We then obtained a high-dimensional embedding of the words of the 345 sonnets.
+Specifically, the sonnets were embedded in a 150-dimension\-al space after a 250-iteration training using a window of 10 words.
+We used a window of 10 words because we wanted to catch patterns using the verses in their full extension, and 10 words is an upper bound to the number of words of a verse in a sonnet.